Acts of Peter and the Twelve: Summary

-The apostles do not recognize Lithargoel after he changes his appearance to a physician.
+Lithargoel changes his appearance to a physician.
 Peter is frightened when the physician addresses him by his name, but Peter then recognizes him as Jesus Christ.
 The apostles worship him and pledge to do as he wishes.
-Jesus gives them an unguent box and pouch and commands them to go back to the city of Habitation to teach all those who have believed in his name.
-He promises to reward them and asks them to provide for the poor until he gives them something better.
+Jesus commands them to go back to the city of Habitation to teach and heal all those who have believed in his name.

-Jesus explains that his name surpasses all riches and that the wisdom of God surpasses gold, silver, and precious stones.
-He tells them to heal all the sick in the city who believe in his name.
-John asks how they can heal bodies since they have not been taught to be physicians.
 Jesus explains that physicians of souls heal the heart.
-They need to heal the bodies first so that the people may believe in them and their power to heal the illnesses of the heart.
 Jesus also tells the apostles not to dine with the rich men of the city who do not acknowledge him and to judge them with uprightness so that their ministry may be glorified and his name may be glorified in the churches.
 The apostles worship the Lord Jesus and he departs from them in peace.